frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 Finally, the results vector is returned, which contains the sum of even numbers in the `humidity` array after each adjustment.
 The `printResult` function is used to display the initial humidity values, the adjustments applied, and the resulting sums in a formatted manner.

 > The `auto` keyword in C++ is used to automatically deduce the type of a variable at compile-time.
-This feature has been available since C++11, but with C++20, its functionality has been further enhanced, allowing for greater flexibility in template functions, lambdas, and other contexts where type inference can simplify code.
+This feature has been available since C++11, but with C++20, its functionality has been improved, allowing for greater flexibility in template functions, lambdas, and other contexts where type inference can simplify code.
 The `auto` keyword is particularly useful when dealing with complex types, such as iterators, lambdas, or template instantiations, as it reduces the need for explicitly specifying types.
 >
 > When declaring a variable with `auto`, the type is inferred from the initializer.
 This eliminates the need to explicitly specify the type, which can be especially useful when working with types that are long or difficult to express.
 >